Cincinnati riot of 1853: The march

 On Christmas Day, Bedini preached in French and German at the Saint Peter in Chains Cathedral.

 Meanwhile, the Freimänner called for a meeting in the morning to prepare for a demonstration, inviting other groups, and spent the afternoon making effigies, banners and placards.

 The Mayor was informed what was afoot and ordered the Chief of Police, Captain Thomas Lukens, to investigate.

 Certain that there would be no trouble on Christmas Day, the mayor then went home to his family.
 Soon after, Captain Lukens heard that the march had started.
 He ordered 100 policemen to a post opposite the Bishop's Chancery beside the cathedral.

 The march began soon after 10 p.m., with over 500 men led by a drum section, and followed by 100 women.
-Several of the men carried a wooden scaffold from which the Cardinal was hanging in effigy.
+Several of the men carried a wooden gallows from which the Cardinal was hanging in effigy.
 The banners and placards read, "Down with Bedini!", "No Priests, No Kings", "Down with the Butchers of Rome!", and "Down with the Papacy!"

 When the police advanced to meet the demonstrators, one of the marchers fired a shot.
 The police charged and a general brawl ensued in which two policemen and fifteen German demonstrators were wounded, one fatally.